m-ggie/algorithm-implementation/README.md

 # algorithm-implementation
-Here is a bunch of short test implementations of the algorithms I'm learning.
+Simple, short test implementations of the algorithms I'm learning.

 1. DPFibonacci.py
    Naive vs. Dynamic Programming Fibonacci calculator - Runs a naive and dynamically programmed Fibonacci calculator to find Fn where in is the user's input.
 It